The-Sycorax/DenaroWalletClient/README.md

         ---

         #### `import`
-        **Overview**: The `import` sub-command is designed to import a wallet entry into a specified wallet file using the private key of a Denaro address.
+        **Overview**: The `import` sub-command is used to import a wallet entry into a specified wallet file using the private key of a Denaro address.

         <details>
         <summary>Usage:</summary>